awsdocs/amazon-redshift-developer-guide/doc_source/r_SHOW_MODEL.md

   + The prediction function input argument types\.
   + The IAM Role\.
 Only the owner of the model can see this\.
   + The S3 bucket used\.
 Only the owner of the model can see this\.
-  + The KMS key, if one was provided\.
+  + The AWS KMS key, if one was provided\.
 Only the owner of the model can see this\.
   + The maximum time that the model can run\.
 + If the model type is not AUTO, then Amazon Redshift also shows the list of hyperparameters provided and their values\.